jozsefsallai/sai-autosaver/README.md

 To change the interval, just double-click on the app's icon in the notification area.

-To close the autosaver, just right-click on the app's icon in the notificationara and select **Close**. *(Note: the applet will automatically close once you close PaintTool SAI).*
+To close the autosaver, just right-click on the app's icon in the notification area and select **Close**. *(Note: the applet will automatically close once you close PaintTool SAI).*

 ## Frequently Asked Questions